-An important problem that we focused on was the significant spatiotemporal change in the boreal forest coverage that occurred over the three decades of the study period.
-We retrieved the changes for the four times intervals of 1985-1995, 1995-2005,

-175 2005-2015 and 1985-2015 - the results are shown in Figure 4.
+- An important problem that we focused on was the significant spatiotemporal change in the boreal forest coverage that occurred over the three decades of the study period.
+We retrieved the changes for the four times intervals of 1985-1995, 1995-2005, 2005-2015 and 1985-2015 - the results are shown in Figure 4.
 The first three images reflect the changes that occurred over each 10-year interval; the final image shows the overall change over the three decades.
-Quantitative information about the changes that occurred over the four different time intervals is given in Table 2, and charts detailing the spatiotemporal changes are shown in Figure 5.
+Quantitative information about the changes that occurred over the four different time intervals is given in Table 2, and charts detailing the spatiotemporal changes - 185 are shown in Figure 5.
+However, empirical NDVI values for different times and regions are not universal (Ma et al., 2019).
+Therefore, the results of the threshold-based method (decision tree) used in this study for the classification of forested and nonforested land may have a certain uncertainty.
+Future research could use the machine learning or deep learning methods to classify forests to improve the accuracy of classification.

 Overall, the forest coverage within all of the latitude zones increased continuously over the three decades of the study.
-We first

-- analyzed the characteristics of the ratio ΔR{fo} , which is the ratio of the increase in the area of forest to the original area, as well as of ΔR{fl} , which is the ratio of the increase in the area of forest to the total land area.
+We first analyzed the characteristics of the ratio ΔR{fo} , which is the ratio of the increase in the area of forest to the original area, as well as of ΔR{fl} , which is the ratio of the increase in the area of forest to the total land area.
 First, it can be seen that, in the center of the study area from 57°N-63°N, ΔR{fo} and ΔR{fl} were relatively stable and had average values of less than 2% over the period 1985-2015.
-Taking into account the accuracy of the forest cover retrieval, it can be considered that the forest coverage in this zone has not changed over the study period, which means that the cover of boreal forest in this zone has not been significantly - 185 affected by climate change.
-The rate of forest coverage in this zone was also highest in the study area more than 80% in some areas as has been discussed above.
+Taking into account the accuracy of the forest cover retrieval, it can be considered that the forest coverage in this zone has not changed over the study period, which means that the cover of boreal forest in this zone has not been significantly 195 affected by climate change.
+The rate of forest coverage in this zone was also highest in the study area - more than 80% in some areas - as has been discussed above.